usecapy/capy/README.md

 </div>

 ## ⚡️ 1.
-Works on your existing UI frameworks
+Works on your any screen with your exisitng tools

 Capy is *not* a new UI framework for writing apps; it is a Python library for a unified API.
 Whether you are working with SwiftUI for iOS or XML for Android, start replacing small cmoponents using Capy today!